golioth/developer-training/website/docs/zephyr-training/01_What_is_Zephyr/cmake.md

 # CMake Overview

-Zephyr uses CMake to manage which C files will be built, and what header files are available for inclusion.
+Zephyr uses CMake to manage which C files will be built, and which header files are available for inclusion.

 ## CMakeLists.txt